shaulrosenberg/cprogramming/README.md

 ## Contributing

 Feel free to contribute to any of the projects by opening issues, submitting feature requests, or creating pull requests.
 Your input is highly appreciated!

-## License

-This project is licensed under the MIT License - see the [LICENSE](link/to/license) file for details.

 ## Acknowledgments